FINANCIAL AID RATE87%

 |Percent of Students||Average Amount|

-To support students and graduates, El Paso Community College may provide student services like those listed below:
+To help students and recent graduates, El Paso Community College may provide services to students like:

 - Online classes

 - Classes offered on nights and weekends

 - Dental Hygienist Program

 - Associate's Degree in Nursing (ADN) Program